PavelGrigoryevDS/awesome-data-analysis-resources/README.md

 - [DataSciencePython](https://github.com/ujjwalkarn/DataSciencePython) - Common data analysis and machine learning tasks using Python.
 - [PythonDataScienceHandbook](https://github.com/jakevdp/PythonDataScienceHandbook) - Full text of the "Python Data Science Handbook" in Jupyter Notebooks.
 - [Python-for-Algorithms--Data-Structures--and-Interviews](https://github.com/jmportilla/Python-for-Algorithms--Data-Structures--and-Interviews) - Files for Udemy course on algorithms and data structures.
-- [Tanu-N-Prabhu/Python](https://github.com/Tanu-N-Prabhu/Python/tree/master) -  This repository helps you understand python from the scratch.
+- [Tanu-N-Prabhu/Python](https://github.com/Tanu-N-Prabhu/Python/tree/master) - This repository helps you understand Python from scratch.
 - [interactive-coding-challenges](https://github.com/donnemartin/interactive-coding-challenges) - 120+ interactive Python coding interview challenges.
 - [clean-code-python](https://github.com/zedr/clean-code-python) - Clean Code concepts adapted for Python.
 - [best-of-python](https://github.com/ml-tooling/best-of-python) - A ranked list of awesome Python open-source libraries and tools.
 - [awesome-python-applications](https://github.com/mahmoud/awesome-python-applications) - Free software that works great, and also happens to be open-source Python.
 - [list-of-python-api-wrappers](https://github.com/realpython/list-of-python-api-wrappers) - List of Python API wrappers and libraries.
-- [Awesome Time Series in Python](https://github.com/MaxBenChrist/awesome_time_series_in_python) - This curated list contains python packages for time series analysis
+- [Awesome Time Series in Python](https://github.com/MaxBenChrist/awesome_time_series_in_python) - Curated list of Python packages for time series analysis.

 [⬆ back to top](#contents)

 ---

 <a id="python-data-manipulation-with-pandas"></a>

 ### Data Manipulation with Pandas

 Tutorials and best practices for working with pandas DataFrames.

 - [A collection of resources for pandas](https://github.com/tommyod/awesome-pandas) - A curated list of resources for using the Pandas library.
-- [100 data puzzles for pandas, ranging from short and simple to super tricky (60% complete)](https://github.com/ajcr/100-pandas-puzzles) - A collection of data puzzles to practice your Pandas skills.
+- [100 data puzzles for pandas, ranging from short and simple to super tricky](https://github.com/ajcr/100-pandas-puzzles) - A collection of data puzzles to practice your Pandas skills.
 - [Pandas Tutor](https://pandastutor.com/) - Visualize Pandas operations step-by-step (perfect for beginners).
 - [Practice your pandas skills!](https://github.com/guipsamora/pandas_exercises) - Exercises designed to help you improve your Pandas skills.
 - [Recipes for using Python's pandas library](https://github.com/jvns/pandas-cookbook) - A cookbook with various recipes for using Pandas effectively.